DFE-Digital/get-into-teaching-app/app/views/content/blog/11-top-tips-for-interview-success.md

 Caroline Downing is the Primary Programme Leader at the [Bedfordshire Schools' Training Partnership](https://bedsscitt.org.uk).
 She interviews applicants and assesses their potential to become successful classroom professionals.

 She believes the key to receiving an offer for a training place lies in effective interview preparation.
+Here are her tips.

 ## 1. Pre-interview